microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 26. **Turn on** Background and change the background color of the card.

-27. Similarly, the color of the KPI value and title value can be changed from the Data label and Title sections respectively.
+27. Similarly, the color of the KPI value and title value can be changed by going to the format visual tab.
+After navigating to the format visual tab, **Click** on General section and **Expand** effects and **Expand** Background to set the color.
 You can use the Hex code #00222F to achieve the background color of the visual.

 ![Turn on background.](media/Background-Dark.png)